yangbonis/xuantie-gnu-toolchain/README.md

 a generic ELF/Newlib toolchain and a more sophisticated Linux-ELF/glibc toolchain.

+Prebuild toolchain can be downloaded from resource center of OCC: https://occ.t-head.cn/community/download

+For more information and getting technical support, please visit OCC website (Open Chip Community)：https://occ.t-head.cn/

 ###  Getting the sources

 This repository uses submodules, but submodules will fetch automatically on demand,